Australian Government Bureau of Meteorology, National Water Operations

 Weather Warnings

-Moderate flooding is possible along the Suttor River.
+Moderate flooding is occurring and major flooding is possible along the Western River.

-The Suttor River at St Anns may exceed the moderate flood level (6.50 m) later in the week.
-Further rises are possible as upstream flows arrive and with forecast rain.
+The Western River at Winton may reach around the major flood level (3.50 m) during Thursday.
+Further rises are possible with forecast rainfall and as upstream flows arrive.

 Flood Safety Advice: